News and Updates

 Hello, Word Lovers!

-Greetings from Lynne Danley, Wordsmith and our mascot, Jonas the Thriller Killer!
+Autumn greetings from Lynne Danley, Wordsmith and our mascot, Jonas the Thriller Killer!
 My granddaughter Rebecca made him for me and I love him.
 We’re so glad you’re here!
 A heartfelt thanks for visiting my website and joining us as we imagine our world through words.

 Check out this snippet of what we have in store for you in the coming weeks.